ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/app_model_editor/readme.md

 # Ontimize Yaml editor
 The YAML editor was built using ApiLogicServer and Ontimize [see docs](https://apilogicserver.github.io/Docs/App-Custom-Ontimize-Overview/) - a local SQLite database is used to store the Ontimize created app_model.yaml files.
-The model was created using ApiLogicServer (app-create and app-build) feature to generate the complete application from the yaml file.
-This editor is designed to help developers edit the yaml attributes, apply column templates and labels used in the Ontimize application generation.
-Use "Manage Yaml Files" to import your file and the flags to import or download the changes.
+The model was created using ApiLogicServer (app-create and app-build) feature to generate the complete application from the app_model.yaml file(s) created by ApiLogicServer/Ontimize.
+This editor can edit the yaml attributes, apply column templates and labels used in the Ontimize application generation.
 ![](ui/templates/Home.png)
 ## Ontimize Seed
 The Ontimize application is loaded in ui/yaml directory.
 The react-admin is in the ui/admin directory.